 In any drive to decentralize government, two ends much be met:

 First, economic institutions must also be decentralized, as much as pragmatism allows.
 A local community, with a giant multinational conglomerate sitting in its backyard, has little chance of effectively regulating such a monstrosity, other than creating enough resistance so that it closes and moves elsewhere.
 But that simply becomes NIMBY – Not In My Back Yard.
-Also, the jobs may be needed in the community but then again, if a vibrant local economy is obtained, perhaps not.
+Also, the jobs may be needed in the community, making resistance a tough sell if the local economy is otherwise less than vibrant.
+And no local economy exists in a vacuum; they can become victims of the larger national and international economies, as realities stand today.

 Secondly, and probably the single most critical end in any drive for decentralizing government, we will need an army of accountants who understand public financial spreadsheets.
 This is where we can follow the money, and complete cooperation and transparency will be required from the local government.